CEO, Hard Tech Investor, Serial Entrepreneur

 Honorable Gordon England

-Gordon England is Chairman of the Board of Directors of V1 Analytical Solutions Inc., Chairman of the Board of Directors for PFP Cybersecurity Inc., a consultant for Fujitsu Defense Systems, and is a General and limited Partner of GLILOT Capital Partners.
+Gordon England is Chairman of the Board of Directors of V1 Analytical Solutions Inc., Chairman, President and CEO of the Board of Directors for PFP Cybersecurity Inc., a consultant for Fujitsu Defense Systems, and is a General and limited Partner of GLILOT Capital Partners.

 England served as Deputy Secretary of Defense, Secretary of the Navy, Deputy Secretary of the Department of Homeland Security, and President of General Dynamics Fort Worth Division, President of Engineering at General Dynamics Land Systems, and as corporate Executive Vice President of General Dynamics Information Systems and Technology Sector, Ground Combat Systems Sector and the International Sector.